 All study-session facilitators must coordinate with their lecture instructors:

-- Decide which study session time works best with your schedule, then meet with Mentoring Facilitator the first week of classes, so he/she can set up the official lab-study schedule.
+- Decide which study session time works best with your schedule, then meet with the lecture instructor the first week of classes, so he/she can set up the official lab-study schedule.

 - Meet with your lecture instructor at the semester start to discuss ways to advertise your study session and to gather any other special tips.